How Brighte works

 3 simple steps to make sustainable and comfortable homes more affordable for everyday Australians.Show me how

 Step 1: Get a quote

-First, we'll help you find some trusted tradies to give you a quote.
+First, we'll connect you with our network of trusted tradies to get quotes.
 Have a chat with them, and once you’re satisfied, get your finances pre-approved by Brighte in 2 minutes.

 Step 2: Lock in a date